 are payable on either side of the border for the completion of documents.

-fee.
-This makes you party to fraud and corruption and undermines the efforts
+queues for a fee.
+This makes you party to fraud and corruption and

-of the relevant government departments to stamp out corruption and provide
+undermines the efforts of the relevant government departments to stamp out

-to Mozambique are required to complete a DA341 for their vehicle.
-Please
+travellers to Mozambique are required to complete a DA341 for their vehicle.

-ensure that information provided on that document is accurate, as there are
+Please ensure that information provided on that document is accurate, as

-South African vehicles crossing the border is compulsory and can be obtained
+insurance for South African vehicles crossing the border is compulsory and

-should beware of pedestrians and stray animals on the road.
-Avoid travelling
+travellers should beware of pedestrians and stray animals on the road.
+Avoid